tonibois/Objsplit/README.md

 + fmin : minimum area filter (in units**2)
 + fmax : maximum area filter (in units**2)
 + f   : filename of the input file
++ split : Split or not in separated outputs
  -----------------------------------------------------------------------------------------------------------------------------
 **Usage examples**
  -----------------------------------------------------------------------------------------------------------------------------